AeroHydro, Inc. PO Box 684 Southwest Harbor, ME 04679 207-244-4100

 - Software products: development and marketing of advanced technical software for design and manufacturing

 - Consulting and technical research: customized use of our software products and technical expertise for innovative problem solving

-AeroHydro is the embodiment of its founder and chairman, Dr. John Letcher.
-Dr. John’s passion for sailing has led to a lifelong involvement with the marine community, compelling him to address the needs of the marine design industry.
-In a nutshell, our founder and COB is:
+AeroHydro is the embodiment of its founder, Dr. John Letcher.
+Dr. John’s passion for sailing led to a lifelong involvement with the marine community, compelling him to address the needs of the marine design industry.
+In a nutshell, our founder and COB was: